PaulEibensteiner/algolab-2022-solved/README.md

 The recommended installed version for running the code in this repository are: C++14 (gcc 8.3.1), BGL version 1.55 or newer, CGAL version 4.6 or newer, CMAKE version 3.2 or newer.
 On Linux install with `sudo apt-get install build-essential libboost-all-dev libcgal-dev cmake cmake-data`

 To correctly display the problem statements either typora, mathpix, pandoc or a similar program is required.
 Alternatively, just read them in plain text if you're comfortable with latex math.
 I hate pdf so I am not going to upload any pdf problem descriptions here.

+The easiest way to compile the problems is using the shell script `algolabVS.sh` in the repo root.
+First run `chmod +x algolabVS.sh init && ./algolabVS.sh install`.
+Then run `algolabVS init` in the problem’s folder, then `algolabVS test` or any of the created vs code tasks.
+More documentation can be found inside the script.